kserve/website/docs/modelserving/v1beta1/pmml/README.md

 ## Disadvantages

-Because the `pmmlserver` based on [Py4J](https://github.com/bartdag/py4j) and that isn't support multi-process mode.
+The `pmmlserver` is based on [Py4J](https://github.com/bartdag/py4j) and that doesn't support multi-process mode.
 So we can't set `spec.predictor.containerConcurrency`.

-If you want to scale the PMMLServer to improve predict performance, you should to set the InferenceService's `resources.limits.cpu` to 1 and scale it replica size.
+If you want to scale the PMMLServer to improve prediction performance, you should set the InferenceService's `resources.limits.cpu` to 1 and scale it replica size.

 ## Setup
-1. Your ~/.kube/config should point to a cluster with [KServe installed](../../../../get_started/README.md#4-install-kserve).
+1. Your ~/.kube/config should point to a cluster with [KServe installed](../../../get_started/README.md#4-install-kserve).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

 ## Create the InferenceService